Scoresh/Lab-Gen/projects/projects_markdown/bio_protein_lab_procedure.md

 # Conclusion / Discussion

-The lab results reject the hypothesis.
+The data observed rejects the hypothesis.
 Only the negative control group and the pH 4.0 experimental group behaved as expected.
 Since the negative control does not contain saliva, it shouldn't have amylase.
 This removed sources of possible error from faulty urinanalysis strips.
 However, the positive control and the experimental pH 5.5 group behaved unexpectedly.
 This is due to faulty research in the very beginning of the lab procedure.
 Amylase breaks polysaccharides into maltose, which is a disaccharide of two glucoses.
 Since the lab experiment measured levels of glucose, the urineanalysis was looking for the wrong molecule.
 Since maltose "catalyzes the hydrolysis of the disaccharide maltose to the simple sugar glucose," (The Editors) and is found "synthesised by cells of the mucous membrane lining the intestinal wall," (The Editors) it is unlikely that any maltase is present in saliva.
 This fact, in juxtaposition with the fact that only maltose is in saliva, makes the probability of glucose in each test group relatively small.
 This would have been avoided if the lab included maltose indicators *or* if there was maltase present in the solution.
-Hence, these lab results reject the hypothesis.
+Hence, the data observed rejects the hypothesis.

 The common misconception that amylase breaks starches into glucose comes from a common elementary school lab.
 Students are instructed to chew a saltine cracker for an exorbitant amount of time; eventually, the saltine tastes sweet inside the mouth.
 Since sweetness is associated with sugar, many students falsly correlate glucose with the sweetness produced by saliva.

+In the future, the data shows that future labs should either include artificial curing of the enzyme maltase to break down the maltose molecules into glucose, so that the urineanalysis strips can detect the glucose, or that urineanalysis strips that measure the presence of maltose should be purchased.

 # **References**